Roldak/AGC/README.md

 3. That's it!
 The built binary will behave as your original program, but will benefit from garbage collection!

-*Warning: this is still in prototype phase.
-Don't hesitate to open issues.*

 ## Configuration

 **Runtimes:**